Long paths and cycles in subgraphs of the cube: Introduction

 \begin{thm} { Every subgraph $G$ of $Q_n$ with minimum degree $d$ contains a cycle of length at least $2^d$. } \end{thm}

 In Section 2 we give an overview of the proofs of Theorems \ref{mainthm} and \ref{cyclethm}.
 The theorems themselves are then proved in Sections 3-7.

 In Section 8 we show that the lower bound from Theorems \ref{mainthm} and \ref{cyclethm} also extends to subgraphs of the grid graph $\Z^n$ and the discrete torus $C_k^n$, for all $k\geq 4$.
-We also give a generalization of Theorem \ref{mainthm} and \ref{cyclethm} to general `product-type' graphs and make some conjectures.
+We also give a generalization of Theorems \ref{mainthm} and \ref{cyclethm} to general `product-type' graphs in the following form: